fzembow/flight-utils/README.md

 # About
-United doesn't provide an API or export of your frequent flier information, such as the flights which you have taken on United or any of their Star Alliance partners.
-This is a script that allows you to export your flight data from the United website.
+United Airlines doesn't provide an API or export of your frequent flier information, such as the flights which you have taken on United or any of their Star Alliance partners.
+This is a script that allows you to export your flight data from the United website, including dates, airports, and miles.

+It works by scraping a United MileagePlus account, given a username and password.
+This means that the script can break any time that United decides to update its page structure or URLs.
+Since United doesn't use HTTPS, running this script is just as secure as accessing United directly in your browser.
+The credentials aren't stored anywhere by the script.

 # Dependencies
 [mechanize](http://wwwsearch.sourceforge.net/mechanize/) allows for programmatic navigation of web pages.
 Install it with `easy_install mechanize`.